7 Starlink Mini Mistakes Every Caravan Traveler Makes

 Your options:

-- Roam Unlimited ($195/mo): Unlimited data, use it anywhere in Australia.
+- Roam Unlimited ($210/mo): Unlimited data, use it anywhere in Australia.
 Makes sense if you're full-time travellers or doing extended trips.

-- Standby Mode ($8.50/mo): Pauses your high-speed service but keeps you connected at 500 Kbps.
-That's enough for WiFi calling, texting, email, and basic music streaming — essentially emergency communications and a backup connection.
+- Standby Mode ($15/mo): Pauses your high-speed service but keeps you connected at 500 Kbps.
+That's enough for WiFi calling, texting, email, and basic music streaming - essentially emergency communications and a backup connection.
 Great if you're home for a few months between trips and want to keep the option available without paying full price.
+Note: As of March 2026, Standby Mode is stationary only - the dish disables when it detects motion.

 You can switch between plans through the Starlink app.
 Many travellers go Roam Unlimited during travel months and switch to Standby when they're home.